-I want to stress here that while I find the homeostatic property cluster theory to be an attractive account of what it is to be a real biological kind, I don't want to hang my hat on it entirely.
+I want to stress here that while I find the HPC theory to be an attractive account of what it is to be a real biological kind, I don't want to hang my hat on it entirely.
 I think most of the arguments I will run could be run equally well on an "extrinsic relations" account of biological kinds.
-The point is just that homeostatic property cluster theory takes seriously the problem that biological kinds are special, and are held together by various biological mechanisms.
-Paying close attention to this reveals a feature of HCPs that that is in strong tension with thinking of them as entirely biological in nature.
+The point is just that HPC theory takes seriously the problem that biological kinds are special, and are held together by various biological mechanisms.
+Paying close attention to this reveals a features of HCP that that is in strong tension with thinking of them as entirely biological in nature.